StuPro-TOSCAna/TOSCAna/docs/user/plugins/cloudFoundry/cloud-foundry-plugin.md

 These CSARs can be found in `TOSCAna/server/src/test/resources/csars/yaml/valid`

 ## Doing a Transformation with a Test-CSAR
 The Lamp-input CSAR is used in this example, make sure you have done all the things from `Requirements for Deployment`.
-For details on how to use the GUI, see [Webapp](../../webapp/webapp.md).
+For details on how to use the GUI, see the Webapp User guide.
 After you upload the CSAR to the GUI and select the Cloud Foundry platform as the target you get the following inputs screen (we use Pivotal CF as endpoint here):

 ![CloudFoundry Inputs](img/inputs.png)